Leonhard Kleber

 Leonhard Kleber (c.
-1495 - March 4, 1556) was a German organist, and probably composer, of the Renaissance.
+1495 - 4 March 1556) was a German organist, and probably composer, during the Renaissance.

 He was born in Göppingen.
-He graduated from Heidelberg University in 1512, and was probably a pupil of the famous blind organist and composer Arnolt Schlick around that time.
+He graduated from Heidelberg University in 1512 and was probably a pupil of the famous blind organist and composer Arnolt Schlick around that time.
 He is known to have held three positions after his graduation: at Horb am Neckar, as organist and vicar-choral, in 1516 and 1517; at Esslingen am Neckar as organist until 1521; and at Pforzheim from 1521 on, where he was organist at the collegiate and parish church.
-During this period he had numerous organ students, and was evidently renowned as a teacher.
-He died at Pforzheim.
+During this period, he had numerous organ students and was evidently renowned as a teacher.
+He died in Pforzheim.